Below, you will find information pertaining to the coursework you will experience with the Midwestern State University Summer Kodály Institute.

 Special Topics

-At MSU Texas, Special Topics are covered each day.
-Past topics have included folk dancing, teaching music to students with special needs, instrumental applications of Kodály, selecting children's choral repertoire, and folk instruments.
+At MSU Texas Kodály, Special Topics/Electives are covered each day.
+Past topics have included folk dancing, teaching music to students with differences and disabilities, instrumental applications of Kodály, selecting children's choral repertoire, and folk instruments.

-Special Topics will be taught by Dr. Alice Hammel.
+Special Topics/Electives will be taught by Dr. Alice Hammel.

 Level I Required Textbooks